 Above all, what is most important to me is capturing this love story that you two share in a way that will carry it on for generations to come.

-Hailey Amber is a fine art film wedding photographer based in Madison, Wisconsin.
+Hailey Amber is a fine art film wedding photographer serving Chicago, Milwaukee, and South Central Wisconsin.
 She loves nothing more than to capture weddings, anniversaries, and engagements for hopelessly-in-love couples with bold dreams and hearts for adventure.
-You can find her chasing light at home in the Midwest (usually in Madison, Milwaukee, and Chicago) and in especially romantic European destinations abroad.
+You can find her chasing light at home in the U.S.— and in especially romantic European destinations abroad.